Like all other forms of life on earth, humans are the sum of countless random inherited mutations.

 However, research has shown that the departure from expected behavior can have incredible, far-reaching, and positive effects.
 Outliers often succeed against all the odds, figuring out problems that others are unable to solve.

-This article reviews the interdisciplinary concept of Positive Deviance and its potential to help solve humanity’s biggest problems.
-We find examples of behavior where failure to conform has led to unique solutions to problems at a societal level that no one else could fathom.
+This article reviews the interdisciplinary concept of positive deviance and its potential to help solve humanity’s biggest problems.
+We find examples of behavior where failure to conform led to unique solutions to problems at a societal level that no one else could fathom.

 Positive Deviance Defined

 In the early 1990s, Jerry Sternin was the director of the Save the Children program in Vietnam, and he had a big problem.

 His job was to find a way to feed impoverished villagers and their malnourished children, but his funding had been cut.
 Plans to bring in food, experts, and new agriculture techniques flew out the window (Pascale, Sternin, & Sternin, 2010).

 Nevertheless, what he did next was a game-changer.

 With no money to throw at the problem, the team enlisted locals’ help, asking them one simple question:

 Who among them had the best-fed children?